roomain/QHome/README.md

 # QHome
-QHome is a C++/Qt application working on Raspberry pi controlling your home
+QHome is a C++/Qt application working on Raspberry pi controlling your home.